Transitions to Community Living (TCL)

 - Available services:

-- Tenancy Support to help with moving, setting up household supplies and furniture, and explaining what to do in an emergency
+- Tenancy Support to assist with moving, setting up household items and furniture, and explaining what to do in an emergency.

-- Individual Placement and Support-Supported Employment service (for individuals with mental health and substance use disorders) to obtain competitive employment in an integrated work setting
+- Individual Placement and Support (IPS) - Supported Employment service to help people with mental health and substance use disorders find competitive jobs in a regular work environment.

-Approval for inclusion in the TCL program comes from NCDHHS and is not determined by Trillium.
-As part of the DOJ settlement, NCDHHS has determined that the following members are potentially eligible for inclusion in the TCL program:
+Approval for the TCL program comes from NCDHHS and is not decided by Trillium.
+As part of the DOJ settlement, NCDHHS created the following eligibility requirements:

-- Individuals with severe and persistent mental illness (SPMI) who reside in adult care homes that are determined to be Institutes of Mental Disease (IMD)
+- Individuals with severe and persistent mental illness (SPMI) who live in adult care homes that are Institutes of Mental Disease (IMD)

-- Individuals with SPMI who reside in adult care homes licensed for at least 50 beds, and in which 25% or more of the population has a mental illness
+- Individuals with SPMI who live in adult care homes licensed for at least 50 beds, and 25% or more of the population has a mental illness

-- Individuals with SPMI who reside in adult care homes licensed for 20-49 beds, and in which 40% or more of the population has a mental illness
+- Individuals with SPMI who live in adult care homes licensed for 20-49 beds, and 40% or more of the population has a mental illness

-- Individuals with SPMI who are or will be discharged from a State psychiatric hospital, and who are homeless or have unstable housing
+- Individuals with SPMI who are or will be discharged from a State psychiatric hospital, and who are homeless or no stable housing

-- Individuals diverted from entry into adult care homes pursuant to the preadmission screening and diversion
+- Individuals diverted from entry into adult care homes pursuant to the RSVP process

 Referral Screening Verification Process (RSVP)